wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 Tools such as the HAL Browser or HAL Explorer will automatically link to this documentation directly for any custom relation that is being used.

-The exact same documentation is also used by developers implementing the service (as its based on Javadocs), and consumers will also see the same Javadocs when using the Rhyme client proxies to access your API (if you decide to publish your interfaces to your consumers as a seperate module).
+The exact same documentation is also used by developers implementing the service (as its based on Javadocs), and consumers will also see the same Javadocs when using the Rhyme client proxies to access your API (if you decide to publish your interfaces to your consumers as a separate module).
 This ensures that documentation is easy to maintain at a single location and immediately available to everyone using the API.

 ## Rendering HAL resources

 To **render** a HAL resource in a web service built with Spring Boot & Rhyme, you only have to return an **implementation of the corresponding interface** in your controller method.
-In this example, the implementations clasess don't have much logic so they are all defined directly in the controllers (often as anonymous inner classes).
+In this example, the implementations classes don't have much logic so they are all defined directly in the controllers (often as anonymous inner classes).
 The nice thing about having these resources represented as classes is that you can easily refactor (and move the code around) as required while your project grows, and use either composition or inheritance where it makes sense.

 **Linking** to other resources works by **returning resource implementations created by other controllers**.
 See the [CompanyApiController](src/main/java/io/wcm/caravan/rhyme/examples/spring/hypermedia/CompanyApiController.java) as an example how it easily defines links for the HAL representation of the entry point.
 Note that the way this works also allows internal consumers to call those methods directly, with the same semantics defined in the interface.